icann/rst-whois-selftest-tool/README.md

 Licensing
 =========
-Whois Selftest Tool is distributed under the terms of [this license].
+Whois Selftest Tool is distributed under the terms of [This License].

 Dependencies
 ============